Kolas84/Kolas84/README.md

 ## Hi there 👋

+I'm new so please bear with me and give me sometime.
 <!--
 **Kolas84/Kolas84** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.